Dos Pueblos, Santa Barbara Receive No. 3 Seeds for CIF Girls Water Polo Playoffs

 The Chargers lost to San Marcos in last year’s Division 1 title game before a huge crowd at the Elings Aquatic Center.

-San Marcos (17-10) has most of its team back from its magical run to the CIF championship.
+San Marcos (17-10) has most of its team back from its magical run to the CIF championship last season.

 The Royals will be facing a potent Foothill team (20-6) that beat them 14-6 in the quarterfinals at the So Cal Championships.
 Foothill handed No. 1 Laguna Beach its only loss this season at the Tournament of Champions in Santa Barbara.